YifanYuan3/YifanYuan3.github.io/index.md

 Welcome to Yifan Yuan's website!

 **NEWS [Oct.
+2024]**: our paper [Dynamic Load Balancer in Intel Xeon Scalable Processor: Performance Analyses, Enhancements, and Guidelines](https://yifanyuan3.github.io/publication/dlb), the first paper about DLB in the latest Intel Xeon CPU, has been accepted by ISCA'25.

+**NEWS [Oct.
+2024]**: our paper [A4: Microarchitecture-Aware LLC Management for Datacenter Servers with Emerging I/O Devices](https://yifanyuan3.github.io/publication/a4) has been accepted by ISCA'25.

-2024]**: our paper [M5: Mastering page migration and memory management for CXL-based tiered memory systems](https://yifanyuan3.github.io/publication/m5), the first-ever paper based on real CXL Type-2 device, has been accepted by ASPLOS'25.
+**NEWS [Oct.
+2024]**: our paper [M5: Mastering page migration and memory management for CXL-based tiered memory systems](https://yifanyuan3.github.io/publication/m5) has been accepted by ASPLOS'25.

 **NEWS [Jul.
 2024]**: our paper [Demystifying a CXL Type2 Device: A Heterogeneous Cooperative Computing Perspective](https://yifanyuan3.github.io/publication/cxl2), the first-ever paper based on real CXL Type-2 device, has been accepted by MICRO'24.

+**NEWS [Jun.
+2024]**: Joined Meta [AI and systems Co-design team](https://aisystemcodesign.github.io).

 **NEWS [Mar.
 2024]**: our paper [Nomad: Non-Exclusive Memory Tiering via Transactional Page Migration](https://yifanyuan3.github.io/publication/nomad) has been accepted by OSDI'24.